 San Diego County is uniquely positioned to encourage these Carbon Farming practices, with the largest number of small and organic farms in the country.
 There are over 5,000 small farms in the county and 208,564 acres of rangeland.
 Permanent crops, such as San Diego County’s top food crops, citrus and avocados, are already effectively storing carbon.
 Farmers in San Diego County currently have in excess of 3 million trees, which sequester approximately 48 pounds of carbon per tree per year.

-Based on estimates by Marin Carbon Project consultants, costs and feasibility aside, the diversion of organics from landfill and application of compost on 200k acres of rangeland could mitigate and sequester a total of 3,065,988 MTCO2e of additional carbon, approximately an amount of carbon equivalent to the entire 2014 emissions for all of the unincorporated area of San Diego County.
+Based on estimates by Marin Carbon Project consultants, costs and feasibility aside, the diversion of organics from landfill and application of compost on 200k acres of rangeland could mitigate and sequester a total of 3,065,988 MTCO2e of additional carbon over 10 years, approximately an amount of carbon equivalent to the entire 2014 emissions for all of the unincorporated area of San Diego County.
 Carbon Farming is a promising and practical solution to address climate change.

 This exploration project for San Diego County involves two parts: